 Shoreditch-based coffee brand Grind is known for its striking pink branding and coffee subscription services.
 We put its machine to the test in this Grind One Pod coffee machine review.
 With a sleek and simple design that's inspired by the professional, no-nonsense coffee machines you'll find in a café, it has the kind of design that won't age out in a few years.

 The machine is designed to be 'an antidote to the mass-market plastic machines that seem destined for landfill', made in Stockholm in a partnership with Sjöstrand.
-The sustainability-minded might suspect that a pod coffee machine is no suitable alternative to the best coffee machines when it comes to keeping plastic out of landfill, and while it's not a perfect system, Grind has a solution to this too.
+The sustainability-minded might suspect that a pod coffee machine could never be one of the best coffee machines to buy when it comes to being eco-friendly.
 Its Nespresso-compatible pods claim to be free of plastics and fully compostable, delivery is carbon-positive, and the coffee itself is organic and ethically sourced.
+Music to our ears!

-It's an expensive choice when compared to the best pod coffee machines we've tested in the past few years, but the Grind One Pod coffee machine is a suitable option for those who don't want to lose the convenience of pod machines but also care about reducing their plastic consumption.
+It's an expensive choice when compared to other pod coffee machines we've tested, but the Grind One Pod coffee machine is a suitable option for those who don't want to lose the convenience of pod machines but also care about reducing their plastic consumption.
+It's also a brilliant small coffee maker if countertop space is a premium in your home.

 - Type: pod coffee machine